 - Spikes and Genetic Material

-Head and Tail in Bacteriophage
+Head and Tail In Bacteriophage

 The complexity increases because of their unique head and tail.
-Firstly, the head has been explained as a icosahedron which is elongated with 1250 A° (length) and 850 A° (width).
+Firstly, the head has been explained as an icosahedron which is elongated with 1250 A° (length) and 850 A° (width).

-Base Plates in Phages
+Base Plates In Phages

-The naked tail has a rather intriguing structure called distal hexagonal base plate.
+The naked tail has a rather intriguing structure called a distal hexagonal base plate.
 This base plate is further attached to an inner cylinder hollow inside, known as the core.

-Spikes and Genetic Material of Phages
+Spikes And Genetic Material Of Phages

-General life cycle of a t4 bacteriophage is described graphically below:
+The general life cycle of a t4 bacteriophage is described graphically below:

-But, unfortunately, the phage theory was not successful or it get credited that much.
-And after the discovery of antibiotics in the year of 1940 it was left in the pages of history.
+But, unfortunately, the phage theory was not successful or it gets credited that much.
+And after the discovery of antibiotics in the year 1940 it was left in the pages of history.